codepolitanlab/layoutr/README.md

 ## Add new Layout

-You can add new layout by making new html layout files in layouts/ folder.
+You can add new layout by making new html layout files in template/layouts/ folder.
+For uniformity, named your layout by adding prefix 'layout' e.g. layout1.html, layout2-fluid.html

+## Add new Partial

+You can add partial layout for common use in template/partials/.
+The default place for header is template/partials/headers/, contents is in template/partials/contents/ and footers is in template/partials/footers/.
+Besides those, you can make your own folder or place in template/partials/components/.
-You can add partial layout for common use in layouts/partials/ and embed it in your main layout with tag {include="partials/carousel1"} for example.
+You can embed your partials in your main layout with tag {include="partials/[your-partial]"} e.g. {include="partials/headers/header1"}.

+## Using Switcher

+Switcher automatically detect layouts, headers, contents and footers from their folders and show them as a choices in switcher panel.
+You can add switcher in every layout by embedding {include="switcher"}.
+By default, switcher panel has been embedded in jsassets.html, so you only have to embed jsassets in your all layout.